Q&A With Maria Ho, Professional Poker Player & Ambassador

 In 2007, she finished 38th ($237,865) in the World Series of Poker Main Event and in 2011, finished second in a $5,000 WSOP No Limit Hold ‘em tournament for a career-high $540,000.
 In addition to her playing accomplishments, she has been a broadcast poker analyst as well as a celebrity participant on non-poker TV shows, such as “American Idol,” “The Amazing Race” and “Deal or No Deal.”

-A goodwill ambassador for poker, she’s now preparing for the 2020 WSOP Main Event, a hybrid pandemic version of the famous tournament being played this month both online and live (final tables and heads-up championship) in the U.S. and internationally.
+A goodwill ambassador for poker, she’s now preparing for the 2020 WSOP Main Event, a hybrid pandemic version of the famous tournament being played this month both online poker and live poker (final tables and heads-up championship) in the U.S. and internationally.
 The final table will be at the Rio casino in Las Vegas on Dec.
 28. The interview is edited for flow and clarity.

 Gambling.com (GDC): Are you playing in the 2020 WSOP Main Event?